danielmoreira/sciint/README.md

 # Evaluation

-To evaluate the PDF figure extraction, we annotated the position of figures and caption of 297 PDFs scientific papers and downloaded the original figures and caption from its publisher's official webpage.
+To evaluate the *PDF figure extraction*, we annotated the figures and caption of 297 PDFs scientific papers and downloaded the original figures and caption from its publishers' official website.

 The file [pdf-content-extraction-experimental-setup.json](dataset_tasks/pdf-content-extraction/pdf-content-extraction-experimental-setup.json) contains all annotation that we used to evaluate the tool (i.e., Figures URLs, PDF URLs, Figure positions, Caption texts).